AckerlyXu/heima/articles/api-management/api-management-howto-log-event-hubs.md

 ---
-title: How to log events to Azure Event Hubs in Azure API Management | Azure
+title: How to log events to Azure Event Hubs in Azure API Management
 description: Learn how to log events to Azure Event Hubs in Azure API Management.
 services: api-management
 documentationcenter: ''
-author: steved0x
+author: vladvino
 manager: erikre
 editor: ''